jancumps/pio_drv8711_stepper/README.md

 # pio_drv8711_stepper
 Raspberry PIO autonomous stepper motor driver
+Demo program for [pio_stepper_lib](https://github.com/jancumps/pio_stepper_lib): C++ library to run stepper motors in PIO state machines

 see blog: [Stepper Motor Control with Raspberry Pico PI and DRV8711 driver- Part 5: a more autonomous PIO](https://community.element14.com/products/raspberry-pi/b/blog/posts/stepper-motor-control-with-raspberry-pico-pi-and-drv8711-driver--part-5-a-more-autonomous-pio)

 - 4 motors can be controlled per PIO
 - supports DRV8711 (but can be ported to any driver that supports PIN and DIR operation)
 - can handle as many commands as PIO FIFO accepts without waiting (default 8).
-Each command can autonomously handle 2147483647 steps, and the spin direction
+- Each command can autonomously handle 2147483647 steps, and the spin direction
-- can notify the calling program when an instruction is finished
+- can notify the calling program when a command is finished

 Example motor instruction batch of 6 instructions:
 ```